 Wonder Bumpers – This product solves the issues of babies who move around so vigorously in their cribs that they bump their heads.
 It is never permissible to use traditional bumpers (padded or mesh), but if your doctor gives their okay, you can use Wonder Bumpers!
 These individual crib slat covers allow air to circulate within the crib, but also provide protection againsts little bodies bumping into crib slats.

 Sleep sacks (Optional) – I don’t necessarily recommend sleep sacks to everyone, but they’re a great product for families who live in cooler climates and want their little ones to remain warm overnight.
-One of the first sleep sack brands on the market, the Zipadee-Zip, is one of your best options because these sleep sacks are relatively inexpensive and they come in a variety of sizes and colors.
+For young infants, you want their arms to be free, so I recommend the Halo for them.
+As baby gets older, can easily roll on their own and is dexterous enough to have their arms covered (should warmth be a priority), then the Zipadee-Zip is one of your best options because these sleep sacks are relatively inexpensive and they come in a variety of sizes and colors.
 If warmth and/or fabric design is especially important, you can also check out Little Fishkopp sleep bags as they are extremely high quality and have a thick, comfy option.